Research Fellow, Care Policy and Evaluation Centre, Department of Health Policy

 London School of Economics and Political Science

-Valentina Iemmi is a Research Fellow at the London School of Economics and Political Science (LSE), specialising in global mental health policy.
+Valentina Iemmi is Research Fellow and PhD candidate at the London School of Economics and Political Science, with over 10 years of experience in the field of global mental health policy and practice.

 Mental health policy and practice

 Iemmi V.(2020).
 Philanthropy for global mental health 2000-2015.
 Global Mental Health, 7(e9): 1–6.

 Iemmi V, Votruba N, Thornicroft G (2020) Evidence-Based Mental Health Policy.
 In Das-Munshi J et al. (eds.)
 Practical Psychiatric Epidemiology (2nd edition).
 Oxford, UK: Oxford University Press.

 Iemmi V. (2019).
 Sustainable development for global mental health: a typology and systematic evidence mapping of external actors in low-income and middle-income countries.
 BMJ Global Health, 4, e001826.